 Hair Loss

-Hair loss can impact men of all ages, with two-thirds of men experiencing visible balding by the age of 35.
 The causes can vary and can include genetics, age, or hormonal changes.
-Regardless of the cause, balding can be frustrating and lead to insecurity.
+Regardless of the cause, it can be frustrating and lead to insecurity.
 Understanding the causes, the severity, and the different types of alopecia can help with finding the right treatment.
-Whether you’re noticing early signs of thinning, or experiencing more advanced stages, we’re here to help you.

-Understanding The Hair Growth Cycle
+Understanding Hair Loss

 Hair loss occurs when the natural hair growth cycle becomes disrupted, leading to prolonged and shorted phases.
 The hair growth cycle consists of four phases: anagen (growth), catagen (transitional), telogen (resting), and exogen (shedding).
 Each hair follicle follows this cycle, and disruptions in the cycle can then lead to thinning and shedding.
 Several factors can influence this cycle, including genetics, hormones, and stress.
 These factors can shorten the anagen phase and extend the telogen phase, leading to visible thinning and baldness.